konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 To identify chipsets, I'm going to use [DPCIManager](https://sourceforge.net/projects/dpcimanager/).
 I put it on the thumbdrive, and installed it on the hackintosh.

 I also went to [olarila](http://olarila.com/kexts/) and downloaded the Mac OSX system Info Util.
-I used that info to search for stuff.
-It requires java, so you'll probably want an internet connection before you resort to that.
+It requires java, so you'll probably want an internet connection, and it didn't seem to give me any info that DPCIManager gave me, so YMMV.

 Under Pandora's "post installation" I went through several screens and picked out appropriate drivers for everything, as best as I could guess from PCI info in DPCIManager.
 I listed what I did, below.
 It took lots of reboots and trial-and-error.